Teen Brigade

-The Teen Brigade is either of two distinct fictional teams appearing in American comic books published by Marvel Comics.
-Both teams were recruited by Rick Jones from young amateur radio enthusiasts in order to obtain and divulge strategic information about safety hazards, usually involving the Hulk.
-These teams were attempting to aid the HUlk in using his super strength for good.
+The Teen Brigade is the name of three teams appearing in American comic books published by Marvel Comics.

+The first two teams were recruited by Rick Jones from young amateur radio enthusiasts to obtain and divulge strategic information about safety hazards, usually involving the Hulk.
+These teams were attempting to aid the Hulk in using his super strength for good.
 They knew he, the Hulk, just desired to help citizens, and did not intend to harm them.
 The first group was founded in The Incredible Hulk #6 (March 1963).
-Today, a lot of adolescents are unaware of the Teen Brigade teams.
-Unless they have access to original comic books, the only Hulk character they may be aware of is in more modern shows or movies.
+In modern times, they have largely fallen into obscurity.